michaelfaisst/block-me-daddy/STORE_DESCRIPTION.md

 ## Detailed Description

-**Block Me Daddy** is your no-nonsense productivity companion that helps you stay focused by blocking distracting websites when you need it most.

-### Why Block Me Daddy?

-We all know the struggle: one quick check of social media turns into an hour-long scroll session.
-Block Me Daddy puts you back in control with a straightforward, powerful blocking system that actually helps you get things done.
+Block distracting websites on your own schedule.
+Simple, but effective.

-### Key Features
+### Features

-**🚫 Smart Website Blocking**
+**Website Blocking**

-- Block any website with just a URL or domain
+- Block any site by URL or domain
-- Works with exact URLs or entire domains
-- Automatic www/non-www normalization
-- Quick preset list with 60+ common distracting sites in 6 categories
+- 60+ preset sites across 6 categories (social media, news, entertainment, etc.)

-**⏰ Flexible Scheduling**
-- Create custom blocking schedules for different times of day
-- Perfect for work hours, study sessions, or focus time
-- Support for overnight schedules
-- Mix and match: some sites blocked always, others only during specific hours

-**😄 Motivation with Humor**
+- Exact URL matching or full domain blocking
+- Subdomain blocking options

+**Scheduling**

+- Set specific times when sites are blocked
+- Or just block sites 24/7

+**Blocked Page**

-- Random GIFs that tell you to go away when you hit a blocked site
+- Gets shown when you try to visit a blocked site
-- Because staying focused doesn't have to be boring

-**🎨 Beautiful, Modern UI**
-- Clean, intuitive interface built with modern web technologies
-- Full dark mode support
-- Responsive design that works great at any size

-**📦 Import/Export**
-- Export your blocked sites and schedules as JSON
-- Import configurations to new devices or share with others
-- Never lose your productivity setup

-**🔒 Privacy First**
+- Random GIFs to remind you to get back to work

+**Privacy**

-- All data stored locally on your device
+- Everything stored locally on your device
+- No tracking or analytics
-- No tracking, no analytics, no data collection
+- No data ever leaves your browser
-- Open source and transparent
+- Open source

-### Perfect For:

-- Students fighting procrastination
-- Remote workers maintaining focus
-- Anyone trying to break social media habits
-- Professionals wanting to maximize productivity
-- People with ADHD or focus challenges
+**Other Stuff**

+- Dark mode
+- Import/export your settings
+- Clean, modern interface

 ### How It Works

-1. **Add Sites**: Type in URLs or pick from our curated preset list
-2. **Set Schedules**: Choose when sites should be blocked (or block them 24/7)
-3. **Stay Focused**: Blocked sites redirect to a humorous blocked page
-4. **Get Things Done**: Enjoy your newfound productivity!

-### Technical Details

-- Built with modern React and TypeScript
-- Uses Chrome's native storage and tab APIs
-- Minimal performance impact
-- Works offline
-- Regular updates and improvements

-### Support

-Have questions or feedback?
-Visit our GitHub repository or reach out through our website.
-We're constantly improving Block Me Daddy based on user feedback.
+Add the sites you want to block (or pick from presets).
+Set when they should be blocked.
+That's it.
+When you try to visit a blocked site during scheduled hours, you'll see a blocked page instead.

+Perfect for staying focused during work hours, study sessions, or anytime you need to avoid distractions.

 Made with ❤️ by Michael Faisst